asleepace/asleepace.com/src/content/blog/typescript-range-without-a-loop.md

 ## How it works?

 While the above code may look foreign to the unsuspecting LinkedIn denizen, it actually isn't all that complicated.
-The key takeaway here is how we can abuse the `...` operator to spread them cheeks.
+The key takeaway here is how we can abuse the spread `...` operator to *spread* them cheeks.

 Let's take a look at the execution flow starting from `console.log(...range(1, 5))`